Curved origami and tangent developables

 \[k(t) = K(t) \cos(\alpha(t))\]

 as you fold a crease (increase $\alpha$) the curvature of the crease through space must decrease.
 In fact, if $\gamma$ is any space curve with curvature $k(t) \leq K(t)$ less than the plane curve $\Gamma$, then we can solve for a fold angle $\alpha$.
 There is an incredible amount of flexibility in arranging a curved crease fold in $\RR^3$.
-Tabachnikov and Fuchs state their results for folding along a crease, but the math is identical as our setup, with two sheets of paper stacked and taped to form a form a fold.
-In this setting, the plane curve $\Gamma$ is the outline cut out of the paper, and the space curve $\gamma$ is the metal rod which you conform around the paper.
+Tabachnikov and Fuchs state their results for folding along a crease, but the math is identical as our setup, with two sheets of paper stacked and taped to form a fold.
+In this setting, the plane curve $\Gamma$ is the outline cut out of the paper, and the space curve $\gamma$ is the metal spine.